Stedi-Demos/bootstrap-archived/README.md

 # Stedi EDI Bootstrap

 This repository contains an end-to-end configuration for building a full X12 EDI system using Stedi products.
-This implementation demonstrates one way to build an integration for the common read and write EDI use case.
+This implementation demonstrates one way to build an integration for the common read and write EDI use cases.
 Your solution may differ, depending on your systems and requirements.
-We encourage you to [contact us](mailto:support@stedi.com) as you get started with Stedi, so we can help you design a custom integration.
+We encourage you to [contact us](mailto:support@stedi.com) as you get started with Stedi, so we can help you customize the workflow.

 ## Read and Write Workflow